 A Complete Checklist for New Hire Paperwork

-Here are some of the biggest points to remember when putting together paperwork for new hires.
+Here are some of new hire paperwork checklist to remember when putting together paperwork for new hires:

 As the name suggests, this confirms a candidate as an employee at your company.
-You should send this contract along with the job offer.
-That way, you don’t have to sit with the employee and have them sign paperwork when you could be discussing ideas and growth strategies.
+You should send this employment contract along with the job offer.
+That way, you don’t have to sit with the employee and have them sign paperwork when you can devote that time in discussing ideas and growth strategies.

 The contract of employment should include: